Meet the Corps

 USC College Advising Corps: Los Angeles Unified School District Our USC CAC college advisers are recent college graduates who work full-time at our partner high schools, helping students achieve their college dreams.
 We are very proud that our advisers hail from diverse backgrounds but are united in their passion for helping youth realize their educational potential.
 Get to know our advisers better who serve in the Los Angeles Unified School District in 9 high schools.

 Maite Sanchez (B.A.
-University of California, Los Angeles) is a first-year College Adviser serving Santee Education Complex.
+University of California, Los Angeles) is a second-year College Adviser serving Santee Education Complex.
 Maite first attended Pasadena City College where she earned her AA in Social Sciences and her AA-T in Psychology.
 She then transferred to UCLA where she received her degree in Psychology with a minor in Chicanx Studies.
 Her interest in college access first emerged when she joined an Upward Bound program her sophomore year of high school.
 Since then, she has committed herself to doing her part in promoting college access, especially for first-generation, low-income students.
 During her undergraduate years at PCC and UCLA, she spent her time working with several college access organizations such as Upward Bound and UCLA Early Academic Outreach Program (EAOP).
 During her junior and senior year, she served as the Skill Building Coordinator and Assistant Project Coordinator for UCLA Xinachtli, a sister project of UCLA’s Student Initiated Outreach Committee.
 During her senior year, she served as a Bruin Advisor where she helped underrepresented high school students prepare for and apply to college.
 As a college advisor, she hopes to pay forward the same support that she received from her Upward Bound advisors.
 Her goal is to make college a reality for underrepresented students who may not have ever thought that college could be an option for them.

 Abigail Hernandez (B.S.
-University of California, Los Angeles), is a first-year adviser serving at Bell Senior High School.
+University of California, Los Angeles), is a second-year adviser serving at Bell Senior High School.
 Born and raised in Los Angeles, she attended school in the Los Angeles Unified School District and graduated from UCLA with a bachelor’s degree in Psychobiology and a minor in Chicanx and Central American Studies.
 Her experience navigating through the higher education system has prepared her to guide students through the path that’s best for them.
 As a college adviser, Abigail hopes to be the mentor that many high schoolers need in order to guide and show them that their college and career goals/dreams are achievable no matter where they come from.
 She has always believed that no matter a person’s cultural background or economic status; everyone deserves an equitable opportunity to receive a higher education.
 Abigail is looking forward to getting her M.A in School Counseling in hopes of working in a high school setting to help students pursue their college and career goals.

-USC College Advising Corps: Lynwood Unified School District Our USC CAC college advisers are recent college graduates who work full-time at our partner high schools, helping students achieve their college dreams.
-We are very proud that our advisers hail from diverse backgrounds but are united in their passion to help youth realize their educational potential.
-Get to know our advisers better who serve in Lynwood Unified School District in two high schools.
 Maria de la Cruz Flores (B.A.
-California State University, Dominguez Hills) is a first-year adviser placed at Lynwood High School.
+California State University, Dominguez Hills) is a second-year adviser placed at Lynwood High School.
 Born in Guadalajara, Jalisco, and raised in the small town of Lynwood, CA, Maria came to the United States with her parents at the age of two in pursuit of the American dream.
-Growing up in a low-income diverse bilingual community she faced the hardship of learning a second language (English) to excel in the U.S. educational system.
-The oldest of four children, Maria found herself having to navigate the U.S. education system on her own because of her parents' lack of knowledge.
-Throughout high school, she found college support and her second family in the AVID (Advancement Via Individual Determination) program.
-She began her post-secondary education at Cerritos College where she earned her Associate’s Degree in Communication in just a year and a half.
+Growing up in a low-income, diverse bilingual community, she faced the hardship of learning a second language (English) to excel in the U.S. educational system.
+As the oldest of four children, Maria found herself navigating the U.S. education system on her own due to her parents' lack of knowledge.
+Throughout high school, she found college support and a second family in the AVID (Advancement Via Individual Determination) program.
+She began her post-secondary education at Cerritos College, where she earned her Associate’s Degree in Communication in just a year and a half.
 During her time at Cerritos College, Maria worked as an AVID Tutor for the middle school she once attended.
-Having worked at the middle school, she realized the lack of support and resources for college readiness.
-Exactly because of her personal experiences, she knew that she wanted to be somebody to close the opportunity gap and help other students achieve their highest potential in post-secondary education options.
-With the love and support of her family, friends, and mentors she was able to transfer to California State University, Dominguez Hills earning her Bachelor’s Degree in Film, Television, and Media.
-She inspires her students to continue to close the educational gap.
-Maria aspires to be a mentor/motivator as a cheerleader for her students making sure that they receive the full support to become the next first-generation of college graduates.
+Through this experience, she realized the lack of support and resources for college readiness in her community.
+Because of her personal experiences, she knew she wanted to help close the opportunity gap and assist other students in achieving their highest potential in post-secondary education.
+With the love and support of her family, friends, and mentors, she was able to transfer to California State University, Dominguez Hills, where she earned her Bachelor’s Degree in Film, Television, and Media.
+She now inspires her students to continue closing the educational gap and aspires to be a mentor and motivator, ensuring that they receive the full support needed to become the next first-generation college graduates.

 USC College Advising Corps: Paramount Unified School District Our USC CAC college advisers are recent college graduates who work full-time at our partner high schools, helping students achieve their college dreams.
 We are very proud that our advisers hail from diverse backgrounds but are united in their passion to help youth realize their educational potential.
 Get to know our adviser better who serves in Paramount Unified School District in one high school.